 As someone who grew up playing and preferring Nintendo consoles (NES, SNES, N64), it feels pretty good to once again be excited about a Nintendo console’s launch and the titles already confirmed for it.
 Wii had some tremendous games on it, mostly first part titles, but suffered from a serious lack of third party support.
 Third parties loved to throw their shovelware games on the system; their mini game collections and their kiddy products.
 The past year and a half have been rough on the Wii owner, as quality games have been few and far between.
 The Wii U’s launch shows us one thing; third party support is there for the so-called “core gamers.”
 The Wii U is shaping up to be a system that embraces all gamers, not just kids and old women.
 For the first time ever, Mass Effect and Assassin’s Creed will be available on a Nintendo console.
 Black Ops 2 will launch on Wii U and not be a stripped down barren port.
 Nintendo itself is publishing Bayonetta 2, an M-rated hack and slash.
 There’s much to be excited about.

 It’s because of that excitement, and to welcome Nintendo into the HD world, that we have this feature today.
 Five staff members listing their most anticipated Wii U titles, starting with the game they are most anticipated in.
 Since most of us are getting the deluxe version, we’ve left Nintendo Land off our lists.
 With the exception of one title, all games featured are Wii U launch window titles (and not necessarily Wii U exclusives).
-In addition to myself (Gary Smith, Editor-in-Chief) we also have Game Reviews Editor Brian Hall, News Editor Eric W., Content Editor Bryan Micklus, and Associate Editor “The Monkey.”
+In addition to myself (Gary Smith, Editor-in-Chief) we also have Game Reviews Editor Brian Hall, News Editor Eric W., and Content Editor Bryan Micklus.
 Now lets get to it.

 It’s like this, Internet: I’ve been playing video games in some form or another since about 1986.
 Yeah. ’86.
 That’s how old I am.
 I’ve been gaming since the point in time when your mom was hot.